johnstontrav/klairejohnston-hugo-cms/site/content/_index.md

   - image: /img/wordsforsnow.png
     text: >-
       It's hypothesised that the Eskimo have over fifty different words for snow.
-Loyalty reveals itself to have just as many variations.
-In what is a Van and Luna show us how loyalty is born head us into this exploration of the fluidity of loyalty, .
-Only one will still be there when the sun breaks through ...
-values:
+Loyalty, it seems, can be experienced in just as many variations.
+      Luna and Van are just two of the characters who lead us into this heady exploration of the fluidity of loyalty and show us certainty has never been so uncertain.
+event:
-  heading: Events
+  heading: '  '
-  text: >-
+  text: \
-    Have fun with this series of 'sparks' designed to ignite your creativity.

-    These specially-curated insights reveal writing as it really unfolds.
-Forget step-by-step or 'how to' guides ... get a birds-eye view of the creative process, from the tiny sparks, through all the 'messy and random' that makes imagination what it is, right up to the 'pens down', polished product.
 ---